engr101staff/engr101matlab/_sources/functions_in_cpp/Exercises.rst

     - Functions make it easier to detect and fix bugs.

-      + Since your code is broken down into many functions, rather than debugging the entire program, you can isolate the function that is causing issues.
+      + If your code is broken down into many functions, rather than debugging the entire program, you can isolate the function that is causing issues.

-.. mchoice:: functions_in_cpp_mcq_6
+.. mchoice:: functions_in_cpp_mcq_5
     :practice: T

     Suppose you have defined the following function: